jerseyweeds/multistreamnews.tv/README.md

 ### Adding Videos via Quick Add Buttons
 1. **Access News Channels**: The colorful quick-add buttons are visible by default at the top of the page
+2. **Choose Source**: Use the small toggle button to switch between "Networks.txt" (live database) and "Built-in" (static list)
-2. **Click to Add**: Simply click any news channel button to instantly add that stream to your video wall
+3. **Click to Add**: Simply click any news channel button to instantly add that stream to your video wall
-3. **Collapse if Needed**: Use the "[Hide] Quick Add News Channels" button to minimize this section
+4. **Collapse if Needed**: Use the "[Hide] Quick Add News Channels" button to minimize this section

 ### Adding Videos via URL Input
 1. **Show the Input**: Click the "[Show] Video Input" button to expand the input panel